Are You Dealing with a Damaged Data Connector?

 If your diagnostic communication is hampered by a corroded or damaged data connector, we have the solution for you.
 Our Replacement Data Connectors come with new terminals and wires, ready to get your vehicle back on track.

-Order - DATA - A new data connector supplied with ten new terminals with wires crimped onto them.
+This package includes a brand-new data connector with ten terminals, each with wires crimped onto them.

-First - Identify which is the most corroded terminal and cut it off right at the terminal end of the wire.
-Strip about 6 mm of insulation and inspect the wire – it should be clean and bright.
-If the wire shows any signs of corrosion cut off a short length of the wire from that end and again strip6mm.
-Continue cutting and stripping short lengths until you get to clean and bright wire.
+- Identify and Cut: Determine the most corroded terminal and cut it off right at the terminal end of the wire.
+Strip approximately 6 mm of insulation and examine the wire for cleanliness.
+If there is any sign of corrosion, trim the wire’s end and strip it again, repeating this process until you reach a clean, bright wire.

-Select a wire and strip about 6mm of insulation from the end of it.
-Solder the two bare wire ends together and when cool slip the heatshrink over the join and fit the terminal into the appropriate chamber of the new Data Connector terminal block.
-Repeat the process with each wire one-at-a-time until all the new wires and terminals are in the correct chambers of the new Data Connector terminal block.
+- Solder and Insulate: Select a wire and strip about 6 mm of insulation from the end.
+Solder the two bare wire ends together, and once it cools, slide the heat shrink over the join.
+Finally, fit the terminal into the appropriate chamber of the new Data Connector terminal block.
+Repeat this process for each wire individually until all the new wires and terminals are correctly positioned.

-Fit the new connector into its original position and replace the fuse.
-Diagnostic equipment will be once more able to communicate with your vehicle.
+- Connector Installation: Position the new connector into its original location and replace the previously removed fuse.
+Your diagnostic equipment will now be able to communicate with your vehicle once more.